-Through your levy dollars, Saskatchewan canola producers have access to independent, third party agronomists to assist you with canola production inquiries.
+Through your levy dollars, Saskatchewan canola growers have access to independent, third party agronomists to assist you with canola production inquiries.
 These agronomists are up to date on the latest canola production research and have a network of expert contacts.
 If you have questions about regional canola production issues, click here to contact an agronomist in your area.

 Canola Diagnostic Tool